 When you contact us by email or through our website, we store your information in Salesforce, our Customer Relationship Management (CRM) software.
-If we do business, we store your information in our accounts software, Access Systems.
+If we do business, we store your information in our accounts software, Xero.
 We chose these systems partly for their commitment to security.

 What we use your information for

 We occasionally use your contact information to send you details of our services or events we think you may be interested in.
 When we do, you have the option to unsubscribe from these communications and we won’t send them to you again.
 We might also email or phone you about our services or events, but if you tell us not to, we won’t get in touch again.
 We will use your information to send you invoices, statements, or reminders.

 Who’s responsible for your information at our company